 It was just...

 Draco strode out of the Hufflepuff common room towards the Slytherin common room.
 Forcing himself to not look back.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, luna_storm13Write a Review